Ahkter v Khan: Family court

 In NA v MSK [2018] EWFC 54, Williams J held that by reason of the husband's actions, there was no valid marriage.
 The starting point in relation to the interpretation and application of the Matrimonial Causes Act 1973, s11 stemmed from A v A [2012] EWHC 2219.
 He also considered the Articles 8 and 12 of the European Convention on Human Rights and Article 3 of the UN Convention on the Rights of the Child, stating:'In this case where the husband led the wife to believe that they would undertake a civil ceremony as part of the process of marrying and has thus left her in the situation where she does not have a marriage which is valid under English law the husband himself has infringed her right to marry.'
 What brought a ceremony within the scope of the Marriage Act 1949 had to be approached on a case-by-case basis.
 When considering the question of a marriage the court had to take a holistic view of a process rather than a single ceremony, taking into account whether: the ceremony or event set out or purported to be a lawful marriage, including whether the parties had agreed that the necessary legal formalities would be undertaken; it bore all or enough of the hallmarks of marriage including whether it was in public, whether it was witnessed, whether promises were made; the three key participants, most importantly the officiating official, believed, intended and understood the ceremony as giving rise to the status of lawful marriage; the failure to complete all the legal formalities was a joint decision or due to the failure of one party to complete them.
 Williams J granted a decree of nullity using this approach.
 Mr. Khan appealed.

 Court of Appeal

+The Court of Appeal (with Sir Terence Etherton MR, King LJ and Moylan LJ) allowed the appeal.
+There was "no ceremony in respect of which a decree of nullity could be granted" pursuant to the provisions of s11 of the Matrimonial Causes Act 1973.